 12.)
 Take a Dip at Alegria Beach

-On the far North of the island near Tak Tak waterfall is Alegria Beach.
-Since it’s a long drive up from General Luna very few visitors frequent the white sand beach.
-It’s perfect to relax on if you want to sunbathe and need a break from the long motorbike ride up from General Luna.
-It’s super popular with locals on the island and gets a little crowded on the weekend or the holidays.
+Alegria Beach is far North of the island near Tak Tak waterfall.
+Since it’s a long drive up from General Luna, few visitors frequent the white sand beach.
+It’s perfect to relax if you want to sunbathe and need a break from the long motorbike ride up from General Luna.
+It’s super popular with locals on the island and gets a little crowded on weekends or holidays.

-Like almost all of the beaches on Siargao, there is a surrounding reef that makes swimming difficult.
-However, the water is deep enough here to take a dip and cool off.
+Like almost all of the beaches on Siargao, a surrounding reef makes swimming difficult.
+However, the water is deep enough to take a dip and cool off.
 We had a tricky time finding beaches on Siargao we could take a real swim on, but this is one where we could take a dip with no need for water shoes.

 Location: Alegria Beach

 Island hopping is THE thing to do in the Philippines.
-It also happens to be one of the most popular things to do on Siargao.
+It is also one of the most popular things to do in Siargao.
 There are two basic itineraries for island hopping out of General Luna.
 The primary one visits three islands that are a short boat ride from the main dock in town.
-Naked Island, Guyam, and Daku are the three stops on the tour and each has its own vibe.
+Naked Island, Guyam, and Daku are the three stops on tour, and each has its own vibe.

-If you have a group of three or more it would be easy to organize the whole thing for less 1,000 pesos.
-If you are just one person I recommend booking with a tour operator like Kermits in General Luna or waiting at the General Luna pier to find a group to tack onto.
+If you have a group of three or more, it would be easy to organize the whole thing for less than 1,000 pesos.
+If you are just one person, I recommend booking with a tour operator like Kermits in General Luna or waiting at the General Luna pier to find a group to tack onto.

-Furthermore, if you’re looking for a fresh fish meal you can ask your boat captain with help to pick up some fresh in the local market next to the dock.
+Furthermore, if you’re looking for a fresh fish meal, you can ask your boat captain for help to pick up some fresh in the local market next to the dock.

-Naked Island: Is the first island we visited on our tour and its name is pretty easy to understand.
+Naked Island: This is the first island we visited on our tour, and its name is pretty easy to understand.
 It’s a small sandbar with no trees and surrounded by crystal blue water.
-There is ZERO protection from the sun so make sure to pack sunblock and aim to arrive on the island early in the day.
+There is ZERO protection from the sun, so make sure to pack sunblock and aim to arrive on the island early in the day.

-Daku Island: The largest island on the tour and probably the best for swimming.
-It’s a large forested island with a small village and has a number of cabanas and tables/restaurants that will cook up any food you bring to the island such as fresh fish.
+Daku Island: The largest island on tour and probably the best for swimming.
+It’s a large forested island with a small village with several cabanas and tables/restaurants that will cook up any food you bring to the island, such as fresh fish.
 You’ll have to pay an additional charge to use these tables and also to have them cook the food you brought.

-Guyam Island: This was our favorite island on the tour and thanks to being on our own schedule we shared it with only a few other boats.
-It’s a tiny island that may be only 50 meters wide filled with a small forest of palm trees and a number of hammocks.
+Guyam Island: This was our favorite island on tour, and thanks to being on our own schedule, we shared it with only a few other boats.
+It’s a tiny island that may be only 50 meters wide, filled with a small forest of palm trees and several hammocks.